My heart’s in the Highlands, my heart is not here,

 – Robert Burns

 I love stations.
 I love the pivotal role they play in unlocking the treasures of a city.
-So many stories collide and disperse at their bosoms.
+Thousands of stories collide and disperse at their bosoms every day.
 I love that rebound of energy.

 Euston is a central railway station in London, and a personal favourite.
 It is always so busy at any given time of the day that if you stick your tongue out at the people-weary air flurrying in the wake of rushing passengers, you can taste the surrounding chaos.
 And Burger King onion rings.

 Just before midnight on a Monday evening, it’s a markedly different story.
 Euston looks docile and nondescript.
 Some passengers are huddled together at the centre of the station, waiting for platform announcements.
 Boots and Accessorize have been shut for hours and there is something eerie about the muted noise – like the low snoring of a fierce lion that has decided to settle down for a semi-comatose nap.